temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 ## Create your OpenAI conversion code

-Create an interface-implementation pair of files named `TTSActivities.java` and `TTSActivitiesImpl.java`.
-Add these to 'src/main/java/ttsworker' and include the following file contents.
+Create an interface-implementation pair of files named `TTSActivities.java` and `TTSActivitiesImpl.java` in `src/main/java/ttsworker` and include the following file contents.
 This class is responsible for the text-to-speech work in your project:

 <details>